FilKap/EmptyProject_c/ReadMe.txt

 3. type
 cmake ..

-4. Go to the ./build directory and launch your project.
+4. Go to the ./build directory, build and launch your project.